sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 - [Install NodeJS](https://nodejs.org/en/download/) latest LTS version.
 - You need Git and fork [sitespeed.io](https://github.com/sitespeedio/sitespeed.io) and clone the forked repository.
 - Install Chrome/Firefox
-- Go to the cloned directory and run *npm install*
+- Go to the cloned directory and run <code>npm install</code>
 - You are ready to go!
-To run locally: *bin/sitespeed.io https://www.sitespeed.io -n 1*
+To run locally: <code>bin/sitespeed.io https://www.sitespeed.io -n 1</code>
 - You can change the log level by adding the verbose flag.
 Verbose mode prints progress messages to the console.
-Enter up to three times (-vvv) to increase the level of detail: *bin/sitespeed.io https://www.sitespeed.io -n 1* -v
+Enter up to three times (-vvv) to increase the level of detail: <code>bin/sitespeed.io https://www.sitespeed.io -n 1 -v</code>

 To run the Docker version:

 - Install [Docker Community Edition](https://docs.docker.com/engine/installation/)
 - You need to fork and clone [sitespeed.io](https://github.com/sitespeedio/sitespeed.io).
-- Run *docker build sitespeedio/sitespeed.io .* in the cloned directory to build the container
+- Run <code>docker build -t sitespeedio/sitespeed.io .</code> in the cloned directory to build the container
-- Run *docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io https://www.sitespeed.io/*
+- Run <code>docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io https://www.sitespeed.io/</code>

 If you want to test and push to Graphite/InfluxDB:

-- Go to *docker/* in the cloned dir and start the container: *docker-compose up*
+- Go to *docker/* in the cloned dir and start the container: <code>docker-compose up</code>
-- Go back one level and run *docker build sitespeedio/sitespeed.io .* in the cloned directory to build the container
+- Go back one level and run <code>docker build -t sitespeedio/sitespeed.io .</code> in the cloned directory to build the container
-- Run: *docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io https://www.sitespeed.io -n 1 --graphite.host=192.168.65.1* to push the data to Graphite.
+- Run: <code>docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io https://www.sitespeed.io -n 1 --graphite.host=192.168.65.1</code> to push the data to Graphite.
 The IP is the localhost IP if you run on a Mac.
 - Check the metrics at [http://127.0.0.1:3000/](http://127.0.0.1:3000/).

 ### Plugins